ntarctic Beech Tree of the World Heritage Gondwana Rainforests

 World heritage sites are not declared without a stringent assessment of their importance to mankind, whether it is a living natural exhibit of the world we live in or a significant testimony to a cultural or other endeavor.

-In fact, some rare sites like Uluru – Kata Tjuta National Park in Central Australia carry dual world heritage declaration for both its natural and cultural qualities.
+In fact, some rare sites like Uluru – Kata Tjuta National Park in our Central Australia – Red Centre Tour carry dual world heritage declaration for both its natural and cultural qualities.

 So what does “World Heritage” bring to you …… and me?